uorocketry/rgs/hydra_provider/README.md

 # Hydra Provider

-Hydra Provider is a server that
+Hydra Provider is a server that listens to the Hydra Rocket's radio messages via a serial port and broadcasts the data to the rest of the infrastructure.

+## Requirements

+- Make sure you have [Rust](https://www.rust-lang.org/tools/install) installed
+- This project also requires: `libudev-dev` or the equivalent for your system.

 ## Build and run